MingHin-Cheung/MingHin-Cheung.github.io/README.md

 Building websites with Javascript

-Learning to code mobile apps and games
+Learning to build mobile apps and games

 Working on side ideas from time to time